- Resveratrol is a potent antioxidant that is thought to also have anti-aging, anti-cancer, and anti-inflammatory benefits.

 What researchers found confusing was that brain MRI scans revealed that the people on resveratrol lost more brain volume than those on placebo.
 They postulated that the resveratrol concentrations had reduced inflammation or brain swelling found with Alzheimer’s.
 All in all, it was decided, unceremoniously, that more research into such effects were needed.

-We humans naturally have a history spanning several thousand years of drinking wine, and enjoying grapes and peanuts without any noticeable side effects, apart perhaps from those of drinking too much wine, which is another story altogether.
-In animal toxicity tests, resveratrol has shown that it is also safe, even in concentrated supplements with very elevated dosages.
+We humans naturally have a history spanning several thousand years of drinking wine and enjoying grapes and peanuts without any noticeable side effects, apart perhaps from those of drinking too much wine, which is another story altogether.
+In animal toxicity tests, resveratrol has shown that it is also safe, even in concentrated supplements with very elevated doses.

 Resveratrol and blood thinners:

 Resveratrol is an anticoagulant, meaning that it can increase the risk of bleeding during and after surgery.
 Resveratrol may also interact in the same way with the common blood thinner Coumadin and nonsteroidal anti-inflammatory medications such as Aspirin and ibuprofen.
-Avoid ingesting resveratrol products for two weeks prior to surgery, and be sure to let your surgeon know that you had been taking resveratrol.
+Thus, you should avoid ingesting resveratrol products for two weeks prior to surgery, and be sure to let your surgeon know that you had been taking resveratrol.